-In 2009, federal law was put into place.
-The Credit Card Accountability and Responsibility and Disclosure Act (CARD).
-This gives some consumer protection for gift cards and is based on state laws throughout the US.
+In 2009, a federal law was put into place called the Credit Card Accountability and Responsibility and Disclosure Act (CARD).
+This gives some consumer protection for gift cards and is based on state laws throughout the U.S.

 States other than Pennsylvania have provisions requiring disclosure of the expiration, prohibits any fee for non-use, and also that any gift card is redeemable for cash value.

 If you give or receive a gift card this holiday season, make sure you use it!
 More than $1 billion in gift cards goes unspent each year.